Please enter your name, email and zip code below to sign up!

 In 2012 the Kroc Center Day Camp program became American Camp Association (ACA) accredited, we are extremely proud!
 At our camp, children can play and grow in a safe and positive environment.

-Winter Kroc Camp
+Spring Kroc Camp

 7:30 AM – 6 PM